threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 A green coffee bean is a seed that has never been roasted.
 The sugars that will caramelise, the acids that will define brightness, the proteins that will react with those sugars to generate aroma — all are already present, or absent, before the roaster applies heat.
 This dossier records the state of that starting material.

+Most readers come to coffee with one question already in mind: what is the difference between Arabica and Robusta, and is one really better than the other?
+The short answer is that they are two distinct biological species with measurably different chemistry.
+Arabica (*Coffea arabica*) carries more sucrose and less caffeine, develops a wider range of aromatic precursors, and grows best at cool, high elevations.
+Robusta (*Coffea canephora*) carries roughly twice the caffeine, more bitter compounds (chlorogenic acids), and tolerates hot lowland conditions where Arabica cannot survive.
+These differences run through every section of this dossier — genetics (§1), where each species can grow (§2), how processing affects them (§3), how they look in physical grading (§4), and what compounds they contain (§5).
+The longer answer — whether one is “better” — depends entirely on what you mean by better, and the dossier deliberately avoids ranking them.
+Arabica dominates the specialty market for historical and market reasons that are linked to prevailing sensory preferences; Robusta is increasingly important for climate resilience and is the subject of serious quality-improvement research.
+Both belong in any honest account of what coffee is.

 The document covers five topics, each dealing with a different aspect of the green bean’s identity:

 - **§1 Botanical Identity** — what species and variety the bean belongs to.